Marcel D'Agneau

 Dumpty; White Rabbit; Cheshire Cat; Queen of

-Hearts; March Hare; Duchess; Pig Baby; Mad Hatter;
+Hearts; March Hare; Duchess; Pig Baby; Mad

-Carpenter; Oysters; Knave of Hearts; Bill the
+Walrus; Carpenter; Oysters; Knave of Hearts;

-Lizard; Dormouse; Mock Turtle; Caterpillar)
+Bill the Lizard; Dormouse; Mock Turtle;

 Historical Figures: Winston Churchill; (Lewis